linuslundahl/good-old-gallery/readme.txt

 To use your new gallery in a page/post you use the `[good-old-gallery]` shortcode, use the generator to build one.

 1. Go to a page or a post.
-2. Click on the *Add an Image* icon.
-3. Click on the *Good Old Gallery* tab.
+2. Click on the *Insert Good Old Gallery* icon next to *Upload/Insert*.
-4. Generate your shortcode and copy it, close the pop-up.
+3. Generate your shortcode and click *Insert into post*.
-5. Enter HTML mode in the editor.
-6. Paste your shortcode where it should be shown.

 = Themes =